The NHA CollegeBound™ Scholarship

 Beginning March 4, 2014, click here for full scholarship details and to complete and submit your application

-April 15, 2014, applications and essays are due and will not be accepted after this date.
+April 15, 2014, applications and essays were due.
+No additional entries will be accepted for this year's scholarship.

 May 2, 2014, the NHA Scholarship Committee will be notified of the CollegeBound™ Scholarship winners.